Criminal Law covers the punishment of any act that harms or endangers the safety of people, or causes physical or property harm.

 The Brisbane criminal lawyers at Guest will act for any person charged with a criminal offence.
 In addition to representing people all over Queensland, we often travel to other states and territories.
 Our lawyers are admitted to practice all over Australia.

-We offer free initial legal consultations (including in prisons) to assist with a number of criminal matters.
+We offer initial legal consultations (including in prisons) to assist with a number of criminal matters.
 Please get in touch with us either via email or by calling (07) 3211 3007.
 Our team of Brisbane criminal lawyers will be more than happy to help.